sameer/vandy-weather/README.md

 # vandy-weather

-Predict weather at Vanderbilt using a neural network.
+Forecast weather at Vanderbilt using a neural network suited for time series prediction.

 ## Dataset